SkylineCommunications/dataminer-docs/connector-help/connector_help/Generex UPS CS121 BC.md

 ## About

-This driverprovides a monitoring interface to the **Generex UPS CS121 BC** device.
+This driver provides a monitoring interface to the **Generex UPS CS121 BC** device.
 It is based on the standard UPS MIB RFC 1628 MIB.
 The driver reacts to the 4 different traps that this device can send.

 For more detailed information, see: <http://www.generex.de/generex/download/manuals/manual_CS121_en.pdf>